 When to Travel Scotland

 Scotland has incredibly changeable weather.
-The Scots like to say that you can experience all four seasons in one day, that is very true, even in the summer.
+The Scots say you can experience all four seasons in one day, which is true, even in the summer.
 Sunshine can turn into the pouring rain in a moment, and warm temperatures can quickly turn cold.
 Prepare yourself by dressing in layers, even in summer.
 You may want to carry a raincoat and wear waterproof shoes.
 And forget about umbrellas most of the time as they are windy land.

-Scotland is a major tourist destination.
+Scotland is a significant tourist destination.
 Summers are perfect weather-wise but also can be expensive and full of crowds.
-Spring and Fall’s shoulder seasons are wonderful, the weather is still good, and the crowds are less.
+Spring and Fall’s shoulder seasons are lovely, the weather is still good, and the crowds are less.
 Winter can be cold and windy with short days.
-Visiting the countryside is not best as it’s windier, but the cities are nice.
+Visiting the countryside is not the best as it’s windier, but the cities are nice.
 If the weather doesn’t hold you back, it could bring low prices and minimal crowds in any area.